 I’ve noticed lately, I’ve been letting relatively little things overwhelm me to the point where my anger and hopelessness are completely unleashed and battling for dominance.
 I feel out-of-control and just want to give up.

-I’ve also noticed that there is an overabundance of negativity going on in my head.
+I’ve also noticed there is an overabundance of negativity going on in my head.
 Self-doubt, bitterness, envy, self shame and disappointment, you name it, it’s all going on in a constant loop of defeating dialogue in my brain.

 It’s normal to have days like these once in a while, but I’m having way too many.
 I thought now would probably be a good time to look into how to gain control over my thoughts.